Alef-Keuffer/Uminho---Programacao-Orientada-a-Objetos-propostas-de-resolucao-de-testes-e-exames-/exame-20-21.md

             seu nome e a informacao dos podcasts que tem subscritos. */ String email; //not final (think about other services that allow you to change email), but must be unique.
         String username;
-        Set<String> podcasts; // names of the podcasts its subscribed to }
+        Set<Podcast> podcasts; // names of the podcasts its subscribed to }
     Map<String,Utilizador> users; // maps each user email to user